Stefan2008Git/FNF-SB-Engine-legacy/art/readme.txt

     PERMISSIONS XDDDD
 #-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-

-Little info, you have FULL PERMISSION to stream, letsplay, meme, shitpost, do WHATEVER you want with the game.
+Little info, you have FULL PERMISSION to stream, letsplay, meme, freakpost, do WHATEVER you want with the game.
 Use the music in videos you do, use art, ANYTHING.
 GO CRAZY BRO.

 If you do make any sort of video, it would be a bro move if you linked the game and spread the word